quabot/quabot.github.io/docs/permissions.md

 - **Mute Members**: Allows QuaBot to mute members in voice channels for moderation purposes.
 - **Move Members**: Allows QuaBot to move members between voice channels for moderation purposes.

 We highly recommend granting these permissions to ensure that QuaBot can operate smoothly and provide all its features.
-You can also give QuaBot Administrator permissions, which will automatically grant all the necessary permissions, although this is not required.
+You can also give QuaBot Administrator permissions, which will automatically grant all the necessary permissions, although this is not required, and not enabled by default if you installed the bot after Dec 15, 2025.

 :::caution Warning
 **Never give Administrator permissions to bots or users you do not trust.** Administrator permissions allow full control over the server, which can lead to potential security risks if misused.